dstackai/dstack/docs/docs/guides/dev-environments.md

 </div>

 !!! info "NOTE:"
     Cache saves files in its own storage and downloads them at startup.
-This can improve performance and save on data transfer costs.
+This improves performance and saves you from data transfer costs.

 #### Cleaning up the cache

-To clean up the cache, you can delete the files directly from the dev environment or use the `dstack prune cache` CLI command, followed by the name of the development environment.
+To clean up the cache, you can delete the files directly from the dev environment or use the `dstack prune cache` CLI command, followed by the name of the configuration.

 [//]: # (TODO [MAJOR]: Cache is not the same as persistent storage)